-The data has been collected through quasi-participant observation.
-Maintaining the position of a researcher, observations of their activities and behaviour were done by remaining at the periphery, which helped in bringing out a vivid picture of the role of the religion risk reduction in a disastrous condition.
+The data has been collected through quasiparticipant observation.
+Maintaining the position of a researcher, observations of their activities and behaviour were done by remaining at the periphery, which facilitated in bringing out a vibrant picture of the role of the religion risk reduction in a disastrous condition.

-An interview guide was used to capture history of the area, profile of natural hazards and disasters that have affected the community, periods of occurrence of disasters, type of the short term and long term strategies they were used to adopt, religious activities during natural hazard which could mitigate and hence enhance the resilience of the community to hazards.
+An interview guide was used to capture history of the area, profile of natural dangers and calamities that have affected the civic life, periods of occurrence of disasters, type of the short term and long term strategies they were used to adopt, religious activities during natural hazard which could ease and hence enrich the pliability of the community to threats.